Overall ranking: Came 9th out of 123 in the Complete University Guide for 2015.

 What you need to know

 Vital statistics: England's third oldest university, and impressive academically, UCL is London's research and teaching powerhouse.
-Of the 26,698 students, just under half are postgrads, over a third of which are pursuing research degrees.
-14,785 undergraduates, with around 41% of students coming from 155 countries worldwide.
+Of the 28,800 students, over half are undergraduates, while 43 per cent of UCL students come from outside the UK.
 There has been at least one Nobel Laureate from the UCL community every decade since the prizes began in 1901.

 Added value: The inert gases, hormones and vitamins were all first discovered here.
-More than 100 undergraduate degree programmes include study abroad as an integral part of the curriculum.
+More than 190 undergraduate programmes for first year entry.
+However, the number of undergraduate programmes taught is much greater as many offer routes into other programmes after the first year.
 One of the top universities in the world, with the highest number of professors of any UK university.
 The union runs a fitness suite at Bloomsbury Fitness, has its own sports grounds and full access to the Somers Town Community Sports Centre for a whole host of sports.
+New programmes are on offer as of 2015, including applied medical science (BSc and MSci), human evolutionary sciences (MSci) and geography with qualitative methods (BA).
+A huge new infrastructure project, the Bloomsbury Masterplan, is now also underway.
+Work includes a £26m programme to create a high quality terrace improving routes through the Wilkins Building to Gordon Street and upgrades to the Bloomsbury Theatre; the total refurbishment of Wates House; and a new Student Centre adjacent to the Bloomsbury Theatre.
+Extensive refurbishment of The Kathleen Lonsdale Building and re-planning to provide a single home and state of the art facilities for Earth Sciences, along with the creation of specialist teaching facilities and a learning hub, is expected to be completed for 2016/17 intake.
 UCL is one of 24 Russell Group universities, dedicated to the highest levels of academic excellences.

 Cheap to live there?
 Nope - this is London.
 Around £120 per week minimum if you share a house.